seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     working; the one figure printed is `1 − touchProb(стоп)` and it is labelled as such.

-63. **Every coin of `tokens[]` has a `sweeps.coins` entry read from its own row of §6a's channel table** (§6), or is named in the appendix as unserved with the reason.
-An entry whose `host` is not that row's `Answers from` was read from no established channel and fails this item.
-A universe swept for event TYPES has not been swept for its own coins, and a count of thirty entries is the only form in which that gap is visible.
+63. **Every coin of `tokens[]` has a `sweeps.coins` entry read from its own row of §6a's channel table, and every LANE that table gives it** (§6) — the top-level five for its first row and `c2` for a class-2 row — or is named in the appendix with the reason and the lane that is short.
+A lane whose `host` is not that row's `Answers from` was read from no established channel and fails this item, and a coin served on one of two lanes fails it on the other rather than passing on the first.
+A universe swept for event TYPES has not been swept for its own coins, and a count taken per coin AND per lane is the only form in which that gap is visible.
 64. **No closure is printed twice** (§2).
 Nothing in `ЗАКРЫТО` repeats an object the first line already spoke, and no scheduled macro print that fired without moving a level occupies a line in the section at all.